 Warlords did away with all profession bonuses, so there is no longer any gain to any given professions other than toys, gear, or gold making.
 You can make some of your starting raid gear, which is cool.

 Blacksmithing for the weapons, leatherworking for the armor, and Engineering for the toys might be “the best” picks.

 Need even more cash?
 Go here.

 - Leatherworking – Make your own gear, give it to alts, or sell it.

-- Blacksmithing – Make weapon to use, give, or sell.
+- Blacksmithing – Make weapons to use, give, or sell.

 - Jewelcrafting – Gems and jewelry.